JustToThePoint English Website Version

 pct exec $CTID -- sh -c "chown -R nmaximo7:nmaximo7 /home/nmaximo7/myNewPython"

-# Install SSH and rsync for file transfer capabilities from Proxmox node to the container
+# Install SSH and rsync for remote access and file transfer capabilities from Proxmox node to the container

 pct exec $CTID -- pacman -S --noconfirm openssh rsync